ConsumerAffairs Unaccredited Brand

 After 5 service calls to correct a malfunction in my counter depth refrigerator freezer now I find a problem with my electric cooktop.
 We regularly cook large amounts of pasta sauce and did so a few weeks ago.
 The largest cooking area, after cooking on #2 power for several hours, has raised, rough areas that will not come off.
 We purchased several recommended cleaning items and the problem cannot be fixed.
 I called the service department and was told that a service person could be sent out to look at it but they felt that we caused the problem, we would have to pay for the service call.
 Now I find that the left burner has a pit mark like the other one.
 I feel that someone should check the item and that it should be replaced.
 We purchased 4 large kitchen appliances from your company and feel that we should be given some consideration.
 Please let me hear from someone who can make a decision.
 I got nowhere with the service department.

 We have had this glass top for about a year and in spite of getting all the recommended cleaning agents we cannot keep it looking clean.
 My wife is very frustrated.
 Is this a problem with the design or color or is there some magic way to get it cleaned?

 Bought a 36" downdraft electric cooktop and installed it.
 Within a month one of the burners stopped working.
 It was the switch, but the ignorant service people bought the wrong part.
 Had to re-schedule the repair.
 Only one service tech showed up, needed two to remove the unit.
 Had to re-schedule.
 Finally got it repaired.
 I corrected the re-install so it looked decent.
 This AM another burner went out!!
 What a POS!!
 The negative reviews about Kitchenaid are true.
 I wish I would have listened.

-KitchenAid Cooktops Company Profile
+KitchenAid Cooktops Company Information

 - Company Name: